 I've spent my life immersed in creating, curating, and connecting people to excellent written content.
 Even before I could write myself, I dictated dozens of stories to my dutifully transcribing parents.
 In both high school and college, I received awards for being the top graduate focusing in English.
 I hold an M.A. in English from Baylor University, where I studied Medieval and Early Modern British Literature, and even managed to hammer out about half of a Ph.D. before I decided to shift my focus to editorial work.

 I've written for a variety of publications, including popular Christian magazines like Christ and Pop Culture, Leadership Journal, and Christianity Today, as well as academic journals like Explicator, Notes & Queries, and Arthuriana.
 Over the last eight years, I have also helped hundreds of writers improve their work in both formal and informal educational and editorial settings.
-I currently serve as an associate editor for Christ and Pop Culture, the contributor editor in charge of Christianity Today's Arts & Entertainment coverage, the facilitating editor for Truth For Life with Alistair Begg, and a jack-of-most-trades freelancer in a variety of print and web content environments.
+I currently serve as an associate editor for Christ and Pop Culture, a contributing editor for CT Pastors, the facilitating editor for Truth For Life with Alistair Begg, and a jack-of-most-trades freelancer in a variety of print and web content environments.